andrewjoeprince2/chatApp_GroupA/README.md

 1)	Submit a ticket for your issue, assuming one does not already exist;
 2)	Clearly describe the issue including steps to reproduce when it is a bug;
 3)	Make sure you fill in the earliest version that you know has the issue;
-4)	Fork the repository on BitBucket.
+4)	Fork the repository on GitHub.

 #### Making Changes: